 If you want to improve communication in your business without complex features then Bitrix24 is the best deal.

 While I think the above eight options are the closest collaboration tools and competitors to Basecamp, two more I think is worth mentioning as Basecamp alternatives are tom’s planner , Proofhub , Trello and Glip.
 Both these project management tools make communication and customization robust enough adding them to the list of best Basecamp alternatives.
 They offer simplicity, good support and can be used by anyone.

 Mostly all of these collaboration tools are mobile compatible in nature and offer social media integrations with Facebook, Instagram, and other related platforms.

 Basecamp is good in the initial stage, but sadly Basecamp stood rooted to its original features, with no improvisation at all, and wasn’t working that well for the advanced needs of service professionals.

 These are few slick tools worth noticing if you have a smaller team size or is a solo-preneur.
 You can also check some of these open source project management tools for small business referred by Capterra.

 I hope this post has helped you in some way for sure.
 As we come to the end of our article I would like to ask if you know of any other alternatives?
 Tell us in the comments.

 What are some of the drawbacks of Basecamp that are overcome in other alternatives?

-It doesn’t offer time tracking features for project management so you never know if the deadline is met.
+It lacks the time tracking features for project management so you never know if the deadline is met.

-No option to create your favorite list by starring your options.
+No function to create your favorite list by starring your options.